Delivery driver assistant job description

 By downloading, you agree to our template disclaimer

-In Australia, delivery driver assistants are typically covered by the Road Transport and Distribution Award 2020 (MA000038) or the Storage Services and Wholesale Award 2020 (MA000084), depending on the employer's business type.
-Classification levels and pay rates depend on duties performed and experience.
+In Australia, delivery driver assistants are typically covered by the Storage Services and Wholesale Award 2020 (MA000084) where the employer operates primarily in warehousing or distribution, or the Road Transport and Distribution Award 2020 (MA000038) depending on the employer’s business type.
+Classification levels and pay rates depend on the duties performed and experience.

 This template provides a foundation for creating clear, compliant job descriptions that attract reliable, physically capable candidates.
 Once hired, simplify employee onboarding with HR software and manage your logistics team efficiently with transport rostering software.